Alexis-Varin/Alexis-Varin.github.io/_projects/sc_pseudotime.md

     </div>
 </div>
 <div class="caption">
-    Figure 2: Examples of different visualizations of smoothed gene expression from tradeSeq obtained using the <a href="https://Alexis-varin.github.io/RightOmicsTools">RightOmicsTools</a> package.
+    Figure 2: Examples of different visualizations of smoothed gene expression from <a href="https://github.com/statOmics/tradeSeq">tradeSeq</a> obtained using the <a href="https://Alexis-varin.github.io/RightOmicsTools">RightOmicsTools</a> package.
 A: Heatmap on a single trajectory.
 B: Scatterplot of normalized expression and average smoothed expression on all trajectories.
 </div>

-You can find additional examples of slingshot and tradeSeq use in {% cite Ramon2025-bm %}.
+Finally, you can find additional examples of slingshot and tradeSeq use in {% cite Ramon2025-bm %}.
 <br>
 <br>
 <br>